reinikainen/CyanOracle/README.md

 ## How does this tool work?

 This is a very simple AI tool that uses prompt engineering and simple Retrieval Augmented Generation to answer questions and make suggestions based on the creative agency circle developed by the Cyanotypes project.
 It presumes that the user will state some kind of need or goal for some type of persona.
-If you don't already have a persona in mind then it can create a fictional one for you based on the templates used in the cyanotypes development process.
+If you don't already have a persona in mind then it can create a fictional one for you based on the persona template used in the cyanotypes development process.
 Once given an input it will search through a dataset of the creative agency circle competences, learning outcomes, and lessons (if those are available) and suggest a learning path that meets the expressed need.
 It will also provide some justification for the suggestions it makes.

 ## How do I recreate this tool myself?
 Using your AI tool of preference you can recreate this agent.